Quick Answer

 How Does Interest Work?

-The process by which each payment is split between principal and interest is called amortization.
+The process by which each payment is divided between principal and interest is called amortization.
 In the early years of a loan, the majority of each payment covers interest rather than reducing the principal balance.
 As time passes, the ratio gradually shifts, and more of each payment goes toward paying down the loan itself.
 The CFPB’s mortgage amortization explainer illustrates this concept with interactive tools for borrowers comparing loan structures.

 Factors That Determine Interest Rates

-Several factors influence the interest rate you receive:
+Several factors influence the rate you receive:

-Loan Amount and Term: Smaller loans usually have lower interest rates, while shorter loan terms tend to carry lower rates than longer ones.
+Loan Amount and Term: Smaller loans usually have lower rates, while shorter loan terms tend to carry lower rates than longer ones.
 A 15-year fixed mortgage, for example, typically carries a rate 0.5 to 0.75 percentage points lower than a comparable 30-year mortgage, though monthly payments are higher because you’re repaying the same principal in half the time.

 Understanding these factors can help you secure a favorable rate and make better financial decisions.

-The single most actionable thing a borrower can do before applying for any loan is to spend three to six months actively improving their credit profile.
-Paying down revolving balances, disputing errors on credit reports, and avoiding new hard inquiries can move a FICO Score meaningfully — and even a 20-point improvement can shift someone into a better rate tier with most major lenders,
+The single most actionable step before applying for any loan is to spend three to six months actively improving your credit profile.
+Paying down revolving balances, disputing errors on credit reports, and avoiding new hard inquiries can move a FICO Score meaningfully.
+Even a 20-point improvement can shift a borrower into a better rate tier with most major lenders, according to the myFICO loan savings calculator and credit counseling guidance from the National Foundation for Credit Counseling (NFCC).

 Interest Rate Benchmarks and How They’re Set

 For mortgages, the benchmark is less directly tied to the fed funds rate and more closely linked to the yield on 10-year U.S. Treasury bonds.
-Mortgage lenders monitor Treasury yields closely and price 30-year fixed rates accordingly — typically 1.5 to 2 percentage points above the 10-year Treasury yield.
+Mortgage lenders monitor Treasury yields closely and price 30-year fixed rates accordingly, typically 1.5 to 2 percentage points above the 10-year Treasury yield.
 The U.S. Treasury publishes daily yield curve data that anyone can monitor to track where mortgage rates may be heading.

 Interest Rates by Loan Type: A Comparison

-Loan Type Average Interest Rate (April 2026) Rate Type Typical Term
+| Loan Type | Average Interest Rate | Rate Type | Typical Term |

-30-Year Fixed Mortgage 6.82% Fixed 30 years
+| 30-Year Fixed Mortgage | 6.82% | Fixed | 30 years |

-15-Year Fixed Mortgage 6.15% Fixed 15 years
+| 15-Year Fixed Mortgage | 6.15% | Fixed | 15 years |

-5/1 Adjustable-Rate Mortgage (ARM) 5.90% Variable after 5 years 30 years
+| 5/1 Adjustable-Rate Mortgage (ARM) | 5.90% | Variable after 5 years | 30 years |

-New Auto Loan (60-month) 7.10% Fixed 5 years
+| New Auto Loan (60-month) | 7.10% | Fixed | 5 years |

-Used Auto Loan (48-month) 8.40% Fixed 4 years
+| Used Auto Loan (48-month) | 8.40% | Fixed | 4 years |

-Credit Card (Average APR) 20.68% Variable Revolving
+| Credit Card (Average APR) | 20.68% | Variable | Revolving |

-Personal Loan (Good Credit) 11.50% Fixed 2–7 years
+| Personal Loan (Good Credit) | 11.50% | Fixed | 2–7 years |

-Federal Student Loan (Undergraduate) 6.53% Fixed 10–25 years
+| Federal Student Loan (Undergraduate) | 6.53% | Fixed | 10–25 years |

-Home Equity Line of Credit (HELOC) 8.75% Variable 10-year draw period
+| Home Equity Line of Credit (HELOC) | 8.75% | Variable | 10-year draw period |

 How Your Credit Score Affects the Rate You’re Offered

-Borrowers with FICO Scores of 760–850 typically receive the best available rates — these are the offers you see advertised prominently.
+Borrowers with FICO Scores of 760–850 typically receive the best available rates, these are the offers you see advertised prominently.
 Scores of 700–759 still yield competitive rates, though slightly higher.
 The 680–699 range begins to show a more meaningful rate increase, while scores below 620 often push borrowers into subprime lending territory where rates can be dramatically higher.
 For personal loans through lenders like SoFi or LightStream, the spread between the best and worst rate tiers can exceed 15 percentage points.

 If your FICO Score needs improvement before applying for a major loan, Experian’s credit monitoring tools, as well as free resources from the CFPB and the NFCC, can help you identify and address the specific factors dragging your score down.
 Common culprits include high credit utilization (above 30% of available revolving credit), missed payments, and errors on your credit report.
-Under federal law, you’re entitled to one free credit report per year from each of the three major bureaus — Experian, Equifax, and TransUnion — through AnnualCreditReport.com.
+Under federal law, you’re entitled to one free credit report per year from each of the three major bureaus, Experian, Equifax, and TransUnion, through AnnualCreditReport.com.

 The Role of the Federal Reserve in Shaping Interest Rates